vdoan002/ucr-cs100/tutorials/templates/README.md

 But have no fear, there's a way to write the function once and have it be used by any type of value: **Templates**!

 ##What's a template?
-Let's rewrite the **double_num** function into something more effiecient with a template:
+Let's rewrite the **double_num** function into something more efficient with a template:
 ```
 template <typename TYPE>
 TYPE double_num(TYPE x){